 - Kong S.W. et al. Neurogenetics 14, 143-152 (2013) PubMed

 DNA methylation profiling array-based data

-- Whole-genome data availability and upcoming plans
+- Whole-genome data availability

 - Whole-exome data available on WuXi NextCODE’s cloud-based database